Rising bubbles draw surface patterns: a numerical study: Summary and conclusions

 \section{Summary and conclusions}

-This work elucidates the formation mechanism of regular surface patterns induced by chains of small rising bubbles.
+This work elucidates the formation of regular surface patterns induced by chains of small rising bubbles.
 Direct numerical simulations reveal how distinct morphologies stem from non-contact bubble repulsion, pair collisions, free-surface deformation, and ambient flow advection.
-We establish a theoretical model relating the number of pattern arms to the bubble release period, showing quantitative agreement with both simulation data and experimental results from the literature.
-Future studies should explore other parameters including liquid viscosity, surface tension coefficient, and bubble diameter.
+We establish a heuristic model relating the number of pattern arms (represented by the divergence angle $\varphi$) to the bubble release period $T$, showing quantitative agreement with both simulation data and experimental results from the literature.
+While this heuristic model is not derived from first-principle fluid dynamics, it bridges observed geometric patterns with causal hydrodynamic processes, offering a predictive tool for the self-organized pattern formation in non-coalescing bubble systems.
+The main predictions of the model include: (1) the existence of stable, discrete surface patterns with fixed arm numbers; (2) a quantitative relationship between the divergence angle of successive bubbles (thus the arm number) and their release period; and (3) preferential occurrence of specific patterns, with three- and five-armed cases being the most probable.
+It is worthwhile to mention that, the focus of this study is the general relationship between $\varphi$ and $T$.
+Effects of other parameters--such as bubble diameter, liquid viscosity, and surface tension coefficient--are implicitly included in the coefficients $a$ and $b$ of the proposed model (Eq.~\eqref{eq:model}).
+If bubbles have not reached terminal velocity near the free surface, liquid depth becomes an additional parameter that has a quantitative influence on $a$ and $b$; but all essential processes responsible for pattern formation remain unchanged.

 A key feature of the regular patterns is the lateral dispersion--instead of aggregation--of surface bubbles.
 This suggests potential applications in interfacial heat transfer enhancement via foam suppression and contaminant removal through spiral-pattern-driven surface sweeping.
 Moreover, the patterns' sensitivity to operational parameters enables real-time monitoring of gas flow rates, bubble release intervals, and fluid properties.
 As a minimal model of self-organization, this study demonstrates how localized dynamics govern emergent macroscopic order, offering insights for understanding, designing, and controlling collective behaviors in broader self-organized systems.